hschilling/OpenMDAO-Framework/docs/design-doc/case_recording.rst

 OpenMDAO version
     The version of OpenMDAO used to generate this case recording file Constants
-    The constants of the model including values Expressions
+    The constants of the model including values.
+This includes many of the framework variables such as options for drivers.
+Expressions
     Mathematical expressions used to define objectives and constraints Variable Metadata